SEO 101: Understanding Google Analytics

 June 27, 2017

 Search Engine Optimization (SEO) is a growing focus for businesses in every industry.
 No longer is SEO and its common practices reserved for tech savvy ad agencies or large multi-national corporations.
 Today SEO is being used by businesses both large and small to understand market trends and get the most out of advertising budgets.
 At the forefront of all things SEO is Google.
-Google provides leading analytics tools that revolutionized how businesses manage their website traffic and changed how we all approach SEO today.
+Google provides their leading Google analytics tools that revolutionized how businesses manage their website traffic and changed how we all approach SEO today.

 Google Analytics is a platform based tool that allows you to collect qualitative and quantitative data from people who visit your website, use your mobile application, or make a transaction through your point-of-sale system.
 Everything from basic demographic data such as user location, to valuable behavior statistics such as duration of time on each webpage can be tracked, filtered, and analyzed using different tools in Google Analytics.